sindresorhus/p-map/readme.md

 When `false`, instead of stopping when a promise rejects, it will wait for all the promises to settle and then reject with an [`AggregateError`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/AggregateError) containing all the errors from the rejected promises.

 Caveat: When `true`, any already-started async mappers will continue to run until they resolve or reject.
 In the case of infinite concurrency with sync iterables, *all* mappers are invoked on startup and will continue after the first rejection.
-[Issue #51](https://github.com/sindresorhus/p-map/issues/51) can be implemented for abort control.
+Use the `signal` option for abort control.

 ##### signal